eclipse-hono/hono/site/content/api/Device-Connection-API.md

 {{< figure src="../connectToDeviceConnection.png" alt="A client establishes an AMQP connection and the links required to invoke operations of the Device Connection service" title="Client connecting to Device Connection service" >}}

-## Operations

-The operations described in the following sections are invoked by Hono's components during run time and are therefore mandatory to implement.

-### Set Last Known Gateway for Device
+## Set last known Gateway for Device

 Clients use this command to *set* the gateway that last acted on behalf of a given device.